Do medical bills affect your credit?

 If you’re still not able to pay your medical bill, you may want to search for additional resources to help you manage it—and hopefully avoid hurting your credit.

 Either way, it’s always a good idea to monitor your credit.
-CreditWise from Capital One lets you access your free TransUnion credit report and weekly VantageScore 3.0 credit score anytime, and without negatively impacting your score.
-CreditWise is free and available to everyone—not just Capital One customers.
+When you sign up for CreditWise, you can access your free TransUnion credit report and VantageScore 3.0 credit score anytime.
+Using CreditWise won’t hurt your credit scores.
+Plus, it’s free and available to everyone—not just Capital One customers.